laurashen/data-science-sequencing.github.io/Win2018/assignments/assignment2.md

 ### Question I: Lander-Waterman and repeat statistics

 In Question III of the last problem set, you aligned reads from an _E. coli_ sequencing experiment to the _E. coli_ genome using Bowtie2, obtaining 627862 aligned reads (out of 644022 total reads).
 Download the set of aligned reads [here](/Win2018/assets/assignment2/ecoli_aligned_reads.bam) (the alignments are saved as a \*.bam file).
-You can view the first 15 lines of the file using the command ```samtools view E.coli.alignments.EE372.bam | head -15```.
-You can install SAMtools on the Stanford rice cluster using the following commands:
+You will be using SAMtools for this problem.
+You can install SAMtools on the Stanford Rice cluster using the following commands:

 ```
 wget http://data-science-sequencing.github.io/Win2018/assets/assignment2/install_samtools.sh
 bash install_samtools.sh <SUNETID>
 ```

-1. Refer to the documentation for the \*.sam file format [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
+1. You can view the first 15 lines of the file using the command ```samtools view ecoli_aligned_reads.bam | head -15```.
+Refer to the documentation for the \*.sam file format [here](https://samtools.github.io/hts-specs/SAMv1.pdf).
 Convert the \*.bam file to a \*.sam file using the ```samtools view``` command.
 What position does the first read align to?
 2. The length of the _E. coli_ genome is 4639675.
 Write a function to compute the proportion of the genome by covered by the reads in a given \*.sam file.
-What proportion of the genome is covered by the reads in E.coli.alignments.EE372.bam?
+What proportion of the genome is covered by the reads in ecoli_aligned_reads.bam?
 3. Subsample the \*.sam file using the ```samtools view -s``` command.
 You should generate a new \*.sam file for each subsampling.
 Using the function you wrote above, plot the proportion of the genome covered as a function of $$p$$, the proportion of reads kept.
 Interpret what you see (1-2 sentences).
 4. Compute the triple repeat and interleaved statistics of the _E. coli_ genome (available [here](http://portal.nersc.gov/dna/microbial/assembly/uploads/dtse/Mock-Community/E.coli_K12_ATCC_700926.fasta)).
 Report the number of triple and interleaved repeats of length more than 200.
 Consider only the forward strand of the reference. _Hint_: Use the software [MUMmer](http://mummer.sourceforge.net/manual/).
 The ```repeat-match``` command might be helpful.
-You can install MUMmer using the following commands:
+You can install MUMmer on the Stanford Rice cluster using the following commands:

 ```
 wget http://data-science-sequencing.github.io/Win2018/assets/assignment2/install_mummer.sh